-- 2. Cross the bridge. - 3.
+- 2. Cross the bridge.
+[N.D.
+California] - 3.
 Pop some popcorn and take in a fraud trial.
 Eleven years and three months!
-That's a lot of time for just a few drops of blood. - 4.
+That's a lot of time for just a few drops of blood.
+[N.D.
+California Holmes/Theranos case] - 4.
 Now move on to the State where a U.S. Senate committee found following an 1877 investigation that "a conspiracy was entered into among leading democratic managers ... for the purpose of depriving the majority of the people ... of their choice for President."
-All that trouble over a single disputed electoral vote! - 5.
+All that trouble over a single disputed electoral vote!
+[D. Oregon] - 5.
 Is it the meaning of life, the universe, and everything?
 Who knows?
 But it is the number of the state that you need to go to next.
-The sunny part. - 6.
-Hop on a plane and fly back to the site of Daniel Ellsberg's Espionage Act trial (and mistrial too).
-But it wasn't the District for Charlie Chaplin's 1944 Mann Act prosecution (and acquittal), if only because the District didn't exist until 1966. - 7.
+The sunny part.
+[E.D.
+Washington]

+- 6. Hop on a plane and fly back to the site of Daniel Ellsberg's Espionage Act trial (and mistrial too).
+Note that it actually wasn't the District for Charlie Chaplin's 1944 Mann Act prosecution (and acquittal), if only because the District didn't exist until 1966.
+[C.D.
+California] - 7.
 Unlike "D.B.
 Cooper," who ran a similar scheme the year before and then vanished, Richard McCoy was caught, prosecuted, and sentenced to 45 years in prison in 1972 after he hijacked a United Airlines flight using a grenade, secured hostage money from the airline, then jumped from the plane mid-flight and parachuted into this District.
-He probably shouldn't have bought that milkshake at the roadside stand after sticking the landing. - 8.
+He probably shouldn't have bought that milkshake at the roadside stand after sticking the landing.
+[D. Utah] - 8.
 "America's Toughest Sheriff" Joe Arpaio was held in criminal contempt of court in this District in 2017 for refusing to obey a court order requiring him to stop arresting undocumented immigrants solely on the basis of suspicion.
-President Trump pardoned him two months later. - 9.
-Est. 1889 Re-Est. 1997. - 10.
+President Trump pardoned him two months later.
+[D. Arizona] - 9.
+Est. 1889 Re-Est. 1997.
+[GB] - 10.
 No one was prosecuted in this District following the 1921 "Black Wall Street" massacre.
+[N.D.
+Oklahoma] - 11.
+In 1916 President Woodrow Wilson pardoned five prisoners held in this District for the sole purpose of restoring their civil right to testify.
+The object of their testimony: "Birdman of Alcatraz" and amateur prisoner ornithologist Robert Stroud, who had killed a guard in prison, and would have gotten away with it, too, if it wasn't for that meddling President.
+But fair was fair: Wilson pardoned Stroud, too, commuting the hanging that resulted from his conviction into a life sentence.
+[D. Kansas] - 12.
+Created in 1906, this District's criminal caseload was overwhelmed following the Supreme Court's decision in McGirt.
+[E.D.
+Oklahoma] - 13.
+Put on your brown shoes and try out some vertical integration, or at least some vertical dot connecting.
+This District's key Clayton Act case eventually made its way to the Supreme Court.
+Stop by the Eagleton Courthouse, and plug the first two letters of the city's name [ST] into the third and fourth blanks of the key.
+[E.D.
+Missouri]